drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

 ---
 layout: distill
 title: "Flow Where You Want"
-description: "This tutorial demonstrates how to add inference-time controls to pretrained flow-based generative models.
+description: "This tutorial demonstrates how to add inference-time controls to pretrained flow-based generative models operating in latent space.
 Using an unconditional MNIST flow model, we apply classifier guidance and inpainting by adding velocity corrections during sampling.
 We also explore PnP-Flow, which satisfies constraints through iterative projection rather than velocity correction."
 date: 2026-04-27
 future: true
 htmlwidgets: true